 FDIC-insured depository institutions are eligible to apply for a BEA Program award.
 There are three categories of Qualified Activities, which are listed below:

-Service Activities: Provide access to financial products and services, such as checking accounts, savings accounts, check cashing, financial counseling, or individual development accounts to residents of distressed communities.
+Service Activities: Provide access to financial products and services, such as checking accounts, savings accounts, check cashing, financial counseling, new banking branches, or individual development accounts to residents of distressed communities.